Odin-SMR/qsmr/Settings/q_fields.rst

    0.1

 :Date:

-   2015-XX-XX

-:Abstract:
+   2016-XX-XX

+:Summary:

-   This document contains a brief description of the settings considered by the Qsmr system.
+   This document contains a brief description of the inversion settings considered by the Qsmr system.
 These settings are packed into a structure denoted as Q. This structure must contain an exact set of fields; all fields must be present and no additional ones are allowed.
 The defined fields are described below, in alphabetical order.

+   The Qsmr settings operates also with three other structures.
+For the various pre-calculations a structure denoted as P is used.
+The fields of P are defined and are shortly described in the file p_std.m.
+The structure R works as repository for internal variables and data.
+That is, no fields of R is set by the user.

 ~~~~~